tessellis/Python-Falcon-Hunter-Chess-Game/README.md

 A Class-Based Python Chess Game Variant (Hunter Falcon Chess)

-Locations on the board will is specified using "algebraic notation", with columns labeled a-h and rows labeled 1-8, as shown in this diagram:
+Locations on the board are specified using "algebraic notation", with columns labeled a-h and rows labeled 1-8, as shown in this diagram:

 Special rules for this variant of chess: